strugee/filter-other-days/README.md

 `make uninstall` also works as you'd expect.

+See the FAQ for information on the difference between the FreeBSD tarballs and the pristine tarballs.

 ## Usage

 `filter-other-days` has four arguments besides `--help` and `--version`. `-d <seconds>` can be used to override the day `filter-other-days` uses as "today", specified in [seconds since the epoch](https://en.wikipedia.org/wiki/Unix_time) (although `-d` is not available on every platform; see "What are the system requirements?" below). `-l <locales>` can be used to load additional locales for filtering besides the system locale (`$LANG` in the environment) and the C locale. `-L` is like `-l` except that it replaces the default list instead of appending to it, and `-a` can be used to load all system locales but is very slow.
 See the FAQ for more information on locale support.